vivekmahajan29/web-test/README.md

      required types then update with all optional types
 2. Smoke:
    + Covers journey: CRUD operation
-3. Delete and Search are part of all the scenarios
+3. Delete(including multiple duplicate records) and Search are part of all the scenarios
 ````